 The most common structures that businesses use are:

-- S Corporation: Ideal for small businesses.
+S Corporation: Ideal for small businesses.
 IRS requirements cover number of owners allowed and shareholder qualifications.
-Provides self-employment benefits and considers business owners employees.
+It provides self-employment benefits and considers business owners employees.

 Where to Incorporate